 Heading to the suburbs.

 Here, on Tran Duy Hun, we've come to a Bangkok-owned hypermart.
 The inflated tube says with a straight face, "Honoring the Beauty of Vietnam."

 The neglected Cho Buoi or Buoi Market, a leftover from Socialist days.

 Meanwhile, new construction relies heavily on imported icons, adapted without much respect for their customary proportions.

 Grandeur on the loose: the entrance to Ciputra Hanoi International City.

-Inside, high rises loom over a corruption of even a Las Vegas version of Europe.
+Inside, high rises loom over a corrupt version of even a Las Vegas corruption of Europe.

 Meanwhile, the crowds continue to gather at Ho Chi Minh's mausoleum, built in 1975 and already from another world.